How To Clean a Dishwasher

 Cleaning a dishwasher is an odd prospect, for sure.
 Shouldn’t dishwashers be inherently clean?
 You’d think so, but over time, dishwashers can collect food debris, soap residue, and inexplicable gunk that needs to be wiped away to ensure your dishes are getting a proper shine.

-About once a month, it’s a good idea to give one of your most-appreciated appliances a little TLC (live without one for a few years if you don’t fully appreciate it).
+About once a month, it’s a good idea to give one of your most-appreciated appliances a little TLC.
+Especially these days, while we’re cooking (and washing dishes) more than usual.

 Let’s take a little time and clean the dishwasher!
-I’ll walk you through it.
+We’ll walk you through it.

 How To Clean a Dishwasher